MUHSINA25/LIBRARY-MANAGEMENT-SYSTEM/README.md

 Insert sample data into each table using INSERT INTO statements to populate the tables with initial records.

 Data Retrieval Queries:

-execute several SELECT queries to retrieve specific information from the tables:
-Retrieve available books, employee details, customer details, etc.
-List employees with salaries above a certain threshold.
+1.Retrieve the book title, category, and rental price of all available books.

+2.List the employee names and their respective salaries in descending order of salary.

+3.Retrieve the book titles and the corresponding customers who have issued those books.

+4.Display the total count of books in each category.

+5.Retrieve the employee names and their positions for the employees whose salaries are above Rs.
+50,000.

-Display customers who registered before a specific date and have not issued any books yet.
+6.List the customer names who registered before 2022-01-01 and have not issued any books yet.

+7. the branch numbers and the total count of employees in each branch.

+8.Display the names of customers who have issued books in the month of June 2023.

+9.Retrieve book titles from the book table containing the word 'history'.

-Show branch numbers along with the count of employees for branches having more than 5 employees.
+10.Retrieve the branch numbers along with the count of employees for branches having more than 5 employees.

+11.Retrieve the names of employees who manage branches and their respective branch addresses.

+12.Display the names of customers who have issued books with a rental price higher than Rs.
+25.

 Overall, the project aims to streamline library operations, enhance user experience, and promote efficient management of library resources.